NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 # Angels

-## Angels are repelled by dogs and pictures
+## Angels are afraid of dogs and pictures

 [Sahih al-Bukhari 4002](https://sunnah.com/bukhari:4002)

 > Allah's Messenger said.
 "Angels do not enter a house in which there is a dog or a picture"